Christian Comotto

-Christian Comotto (born 25 April 2008) is an Italian professional footballer who plays as a central midfielder for club Spezia, on loan from AC Milan.
+Christian Comotto (born 25 April 2008) is an Italian professional footballer who plays as a central midfielder for club AC Milan.
+He is an Italian youth international.

 Club career

 Youth career

 Comotto started his career in the youth academy of Perugia, later he played for the youth academies of Inter Milan and Fiorentina.

 AC Milan

 In 2020 he moved to the youth academy of AC Milan.
 During the 2023–24 season he scored 14 goals for the U17s, becoming the top-scoring under-15 midfielder in Italy in the Primavera.
 In the 2024–25 season he had four goals and three assists in 36 games.
 Comotto signed his first professional contract with AC Milan in July 2024.

 He was first called-up with the newly created reserve team Milan Futuro on 8 February 2025, for a 2–0 home loss Serie C match against Lucchese, but didn't play.

-On 31 July 2025, during the 2025–26 pre-season, Comotto was called-up with the senior squad for the first time by head coach Massimiliano Allegri, and he scored a goal for AC Milan in a 9–0 friendly win against Australian A-League Men club Perth Glory.
+On 31 July 2025, during the 2025–26 pre-season, Comotto was called-up with the senior squad for the first time by head coach Massimiliano Allegri, and he scored a goal for AC Milan by performing a Panenka-style penalty in a 9–0 friendly win against Australian A-League Men club Perth Glory.

+He was one of the 26 players called-up with the senior squad by head coach Ruben Amorim on 12 July 2026, for pre-season ahead of the 2026–27 season.